 I am an Associate Professor of Political Science at Oklahoma State University.
 I received my Ph.D. from the University of North Carolina at Chapel Hill in 2016.

-My research has been published in State Politics & Policy Quarterly, Journal of Public Policy, Political Research Quarterly, Administration & Society, American Politics Research, Interest Groups & Advocacy, and Economic Development Quarterly.
+My research has been published in State Politics & Policy Quarterly, Journal of Public Policy, Political Research Quarterly, Administration & Society, Policy & Politics, American Politics Research, Interest Groups & Advocacy, Journal of Political Science Education, and Economic Development Quarterly.

 Please use the menu to learn more about my teaching and research.